chadwickbureau/chadwick/doc/index.rst

 play-by-play files and operation of the DiamondWare versions of these tools.
-The Chadwick documentation focuses on filling in gaps in the Retrosheet documentation, and on detailing Chadwick-specific extensions the toolset.
+The Chadwick documentation focuses on filling in gaps in the Retrosheet documentation, and on detailing Chadwick-specific extensions to the toolset.

 .. _cwtools.commandline:

 Command-line options
 --------------------

-Each of the command-line tools shares a common set of options controlling their behavior.
+The command-line tools share many options controlling their behavior.
 These are detailed in the following table.
+Options which are not available for every tool are noted in their descriptions.

 .. list-table:: Common command-line options and their effects
    :header-rows: 1